tunip3/xbox-game-dump-toolkit/README.md

 ## how to compile:
 1) build the release version of the drive converter
 2) once you have built the release version of the drive converter compile the game dump toolkit

+# issues:
+all content dumped is still encrypted